GeoSensorWebLab/cdb-to-wcs/README.markdown

 ### cdb-addo

-Uses GDAL to add overviews to GeoTIFFs in given directory.
+Uses GDAL to add overviews to GeoTIFFs or VRTs in given directory.
 Run this after `cdb-mosaic`.

     $ ruby -Ilib bin/cdb-addo path/to/CDB_temp/final

-Overviews will make the GeoTIFFs load faster in GeoServer WCS.
+Overviews will make the GeoTIFFs/VRTs load faster in GeoServer WCS.
+VRTs will have external `.ovr` files created, TIFFs will have their overviews embedded.

 ### cdb-list-components